jowtow/jowtow-blog/posts/UncomfyWords.md

 These words couldn't care less what plans you had, they are more concerned with what havoc they can wreak on society.
 Take a gander below:
 ### _Moist_
-This is an understatement regarding your favorite argile socks.
+This is an understatement regarding your favorite argyle socks.

 ### _Bologna_
 While some folks may enjoy this mystery meat, many despise it for it's spongey quality and overall terrible name.
 Italy rarely does wrong, but they messed up this time